globallyunique/beyond-data-mesh/beyond-data-mesh.md

 Combining data mesh and DDD thinking is a good start.
 The DDD approach stops at things like, dictionaries, context maps, and living documentation as a dynamic form of documentation generated from source code and tests.
 Powerful capabilities are found by going beyond this and formalizing our understanding and definition of the ubiquitous language.
 That may sound cryptic or scary but it's not because there is a well established discipline and community for building Domain Specific Languages (DSLs) to help us and we don't need to go all the way to implementing a DSL to get a lot of the power we're after.[^DSL-community]

-[^DSL-community]: Great places to start with DSLs are this community: [Subject Matter First](https://subjectmatterfirst.org/) and the writtings of this master practitioner: [the further reading list after this article](https://www.linkedin.com/pulse/relationship-between-domain-driven-design-languages-markus-voelter/) or just google for anything written by Markus Voelter.
+[^DSL-community]: Great places to start with DSLs are this community: [Subject Matter First](https://subjectmatterfirst.org/) and the writings of this master practitioner: [the further reading list after this article](https://www.linkedin.com/pulse/relationship-between-domain-driven-design-languages-markus-voelter/) or just google for anything written by Markus Voelter.

 Formalizing the language means we work with the Subject Matter Experts (SMEs) of the domain to define the structure and syntax of the ubiquitous language.
 The syntax is built on existing notations and conventions used in the domain, e.g., text, tables, symbols, and diagrams, not just lots of keywords and curly braces.
 It requires becoming very clear – formal! – about the concepts that go into the language.
 In fact, building the language, because of the need for formalization, helps you become clear about the concepts of the domain in the first place.
 The benefits of the approach happen right away because language definition acts as a catalyst for understanding the domain![^Markus-adapted]